openvinotoolkit/openvino/samples/python/speech_sample/README.md

 The sample works with Kaldi ARK or Numpy* uncompressed NPZ files, so it does not cover an end-to-end speech recognition scenario (speech to text), requiring additional preprocessing (feature extraction) to get a feature vector from a speech signal, as well as postprocessing (decoding) to produce text from scores.

-Automatic Speech Recognition Python sample application demonstrates how to use the following Inference Engine Python API in applications:
+Automatic Speech Recognition Python sample application demonstrates how to use the following Python API in applications:

 | Feature                 | API                                                                                                                                                                                            | Description                                                           |
 | :---------------------- | :--------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- | :-------------------------------------------------------------------- |